Lucien Rozenberg: Early years

 Rozenberg was born in the 4th arrondissement of Paris on 11 June 1874, the son of Levis Rozenberg and his wife Florence, née Levy.
 He began his theatrical career towards the end of the 19th century.
 In 1899 he appeared in the farce La Mariée du Touring-Club by Tristan Bernard at the Théâtre de l'Athénée.
 In 1902 he was a member of the company headed by Jean Coquelin in Paul Anthelme's Nos deux consciences at the Théâtre de la Porte Saint-Martin.
 In addition to acting he was an occasional playwright: in 1903 he was co-author of a farce, Tonton presented at the Théâtre du Palais-Royal, and in 1909 Alexandre Germain starred in Rozenberg's one-act comedy, Le Pavé de l'ours.

 Between those two productions Rozenberg appeared at the Théâtre de la Gaîté in Coquelin's production of Scarron by Catulle Mendès, and at the Théâtre des Nouveautés in La Petite Madame Dubois by Paul Gavault and Irrésistible by Auguste Germain.

 In April 1907 Rozenberg appeared at the Bouffes-Parisiens as Chaumette in Papillon.
 At the Variétés in February 1910 he played Mareuil in Le Rubicon.
-He reurned to the Bouffes-Parisiens in March 1910 as Le Breautiere in Pierre Mortier's Le jeune homme candide.
+He returned to the Bouffes-Parisiens in March 1910 as Le Breautiere in Pierre Mortier's Le jeune homme candide.
 He was then appointed Directeur de la scène at the Théâtre Michel, and appeared there in 1912 in Georges Feydeau's On purge bébé! and Jean Kolb and André de Fouquières' Le Tiers Porteur.
 In 1913 he appeared in "Les honneurs de la guerre" by Maurice Hennequin.

 At the Athénée in 1914 Rozenberg played the central role of Saint-Franquet in Feydeau's Je ne trompe pas mon mari!, and reprised the role in the same theatre in 1916.
 During the First World War he began a series of short film comedies, in which he starred and sometimes directed.

 1918−1947

 Rozenberg was appointed director of the Athénée in 1918, and appeared there in September 1919 as Marcel Lirois in Amour! quand tu nous tiens.
 During 1920 he toured France in La Belle Aventure and Le Retour, and in 1921 he toured in South America, with a repertory of 20 plays.
 After returning to Paris he played Fougerol in Le Paradis Ferme at the Athénée in November 1921.
 In June 1923 he married the actress Madeleine Soria.
 Among his appearances during the rest of the 1920s were at the Athénée in Romance by Robert de Flers (1923), La Rose de septembre by Jacques Deval (1926) and La Lettre, an adaptation of a story by W. Somerset Maugham (1929).
-In 's comedy Il manquet un homme (Athénée, 1929) he played an exiled Russian aristocrat reduced to working as a cabaret singer in Paris ("Rozenberg as the Russian prince singing the balalaika is delicious", said one critic).
+In Félix Gandéra's comedy Il manquet un homme (Athénée, 1929) he played an exiled Russian aristocrat reduced to working as a cabaret singer in Paris ("Rozenberg as the Russian prince singing the balalaika is delicious", said one critic).